jasoet/ansible-vault/README.md

 This feature enables operators to delegate the unsealing process to Google Key Management System Cloud to ease operations in the event of partial failure and to aid in the creation of new or ephemeral clusters.

-This Auto-unseal mechanism is Open Source in Vault 1.0 but would require Enterprise binaries for any earlier version.
+This Auto-unseal mechanism is Open Source in Vault 1.0.

 ### `vault_gkms`